International team of researchers traces the history of brain evolution from tyrannosaurs to modern crows.

 In order to understand how bird brains changed, a team of 37 scientists used CT scan data to create endocasts (models of the brain based on the shape of the skull cavity) of hundreds of birds and dinosaurs, which they combined with a large existing database of brain measurements from modern birds.
 They then analyzed brain-body allometry: the way brain size scales with body size.

 “There is no clear line between the brains of advanced dinosaurs and primitive birds,” notes co-author Dr. Amy Balanoff of Johns Hopkins University.
-“Birds like emus and pigeons have the same brains sizes you would expect for a theropod dinosaur of the same body size, and in fact some species like moa have smaller-than-expected brains.”
+“Birds like emus and pigeons have the same brain sizes you would expect for a theropod dinosaur of the same body size, and in fact, some species like moa have smaller-than-expected brains.”

 The two groups of birds with truly exceptional brain sizes evolved relatively recently: parrots and corvids (crows, ravens, and kin).
 These birds show tremendous cognitive capacity, including the ability to use tools and language, and to remember human faces.
 The new study finds that parrots and crows exhibited very high rates of brain evolution that may have helped them achieve such high proportional brain sizes.